abbaye/RDLCPrinter/README.md

 With RDLCPrinter class, you can export your report to PDF, Word or PNG Image...
 A WPF Preview control is include in this package and some usefull control!

+ONLY IN ENGLISH NEED TO BE LOCALISED IN OTHER LANGUAGE...
+(WHEN I WILL HAVE SOMES FREE TIMES)

 ## NUGET LINK (Older version, will be updated soon)
 https://www.nuget.org/packages/RDLCPrinter/